-At some point of their life, every online business owner starts dreaming about a vacation.
+At some point, a vacation for an online business owner is a must.
 Let’s figure out how to easily leave your store behind, and how to minimize the negative effect of your temporary absence!

 Everybody loves taking some time off.

-Rest and relaxation are vital for our mental and physical health, which is why we would like to ask you to remember when did you have your last vacation 🙂
+Rest and relaxation are vital for our mental and physical health, which is why we would like to ask you to remember when you had your last vacation 🙂

 Of course, we understand that dropshipping store owners, as much as any online business owners, are commonly unsure (and even nervous) about going on a vacation.
 Naturally, they are worried about the development of their cherished ventures, and they are afraid something can go wrong while they are away.